xieweiAlex/English_Learning/words-review.md

 If you’re into personal, professional, and financial growth then it’s worth a **gander**. -
 We **supplicate** your majesty to grant him **amnesty**. -
 And **tenderness**, too-but does that appear a **mawkish** thing to **desiderate** in life? -
+Whether you are a miner, a dev, a devoted **pleb**, or new to the topic - you are welcomed. -
 Politicians like to **pontificate** about falling standards. -
 He was neither overly worried nor **briskly** **peremptory**. -